Which Tier 4 students can bring dependants to the UK?

 Unless they are applying from North Korea, your family members must apply online.
 A fresh application form must be completed for each dependant.
 The visa fee (this fee is per dependant the same as the same cost as charged for a Tier 4 visa application and is currently £348) and Immigration Health Surcharge (also charged per person at the same rates as Tier 4 students please see link for details) will also need to be paid at point of online application.
 This payment can be via Visa or Mastercard credit or debit card.

 They will also need to meet independent maintenance requirements, this is currently at a cost of £680 per each month of immigration permission.
 Normally this is £6120 per dependant.
 This money must be in your bank account/their bank account or your (the Tier 4 visa applicant’s) parents bank account.
-If you are receiving a government scholarship which covers your dependants, there names and the additional amount you are receiving to cover them must be mentioned on your scholarship letter.
+If you are receiving a government scholarship which covers your dependants, their names and the additional amount you are receiving to cover them must be mentioned on your scholarship letter.
 See further information on document requirements and examples.

 They will need to have their fingerprints and photographs (known as ‘biometric information’) taken and their original documents checked at a visa application centre as part of their application.
 This will be at the same time as you if you are all applying together.